RTO-Websites/dynamic-conditions/trunk/README.txt

 == Description ==

-Activates conditions for dynamic tags to show/hides a widget or section.
+Activates conditions for dynamic tags to show/hide a widget or section.
-You can check every field which support dynamic-tags (also advanced custom fields) and check for empty, contain, equal, greater/smaller than and between.
+You can check every field which supports dynamic-tags (also advanced custom fields) and check for empty, contains, equal, greater/smaller than and between.
 You can also compare dates, days and months.
-If you check for empty user-id, you can show widget/section only for logged in or logged out users.
+If you check for an empty user-id, you can display a widget/section only for logged in or logged out users.

 Requires elementor and elementor pro.

-Special thanks to [WPTuts](http://wptuts.co.uk) for making a nice Tutorial-Video!
+Special thanks to [WPTuts](http://wptuts.co.uk) for making a nice tutorial video!

 https://www.youtube.com/watch?v=bRqW4Oaxtls&feature=youtu.be&fbclid=IwAR3E1ObKXcPa5X5vqpJEreaLyv-m1MP8UcTBAJgl6m0FwwdagdGIpSoaxP8

-You can help develop on
+You can support development under https://github.com/RTO-Websites/dynamic-conditions
-https://github.com/RTO-Websites/dynamic-conditions

 == Installation ==